mytestbed/omf/doc/RESOURCE_PROXY.md

       logger.info "CONNECTED: #{comm.jid.inspect}"
       host = comm.jid.domain

-      # We assume that a garage resource proxy instance is up already, so we subscribe to its pubsub node
+      # We assume that a garage resource proxy instance is up already, so we subscribe to its pubsub topic
       comm.subscribe(options[:uid], host) do |e|
         if e.error?
           comm.disconnect(host)